 Kelsey is member of Harper Grey’s Health and Commercial Litigation Law Groups.

 Kelsey is a dedicated litigator.
-In her commercial litigation practice, she has acted for both plaintiffs and defendants in a variety of commercial matters ranging from contractual disputes, labour and employment issues, protecting confidential information, claims against directors and officers, and defending clients against tax litigation.
+In her commercial litigation practice, she has acted for both plaintiffs and defendants in a variety of commercial matters ranging from contractual disputes, labour and employment issues, claims against directors and officers, and defending clients against tax litigation.
+She has developed a specialty in litigation concerning confidential records.

 Kelsey has a keen interest in cross-border litigation, particularly the enforcement of foreign judgements in Canada.
 She recently drafted submissions on behalf of the Canadian Bar Association to the Government of Canada regarding the renegotiation and modernization of NAFTA.

 In her health law practice, Kelsey represents health professionals in civil actions, and in proceedings before regulatory bodies.
 She also provides advice to physicians on a wide range of medical-legal matters.

 Kelsey has appeared at all levels of court in BC, as well as at the Federal Court of Canada and various tribunals.
 The Canadian Yearbook of International Law selected Kelsey’s article for publication in its 2017 volume, published in October 2018.
 The article, “When Immunity Means Impunity: Lessons for Canada from Recent Cases on State Immunity from Execution,” discusses the difficulties creditors may face when seeking to enforce a decision against a State.
 She was called to both the British Columbia and Ontario Bars in 2016 following her articles with Harper Grey.

 Prior to articling, Kelsey clerked for the Ontario Superior Court of Justice.
 She attended law school at UBC, where she participated in the Global Environment and Resource Law Externship Program, the International Law Journal, and the Environmental Law Group, as well as representing UBC at the Jessup International Law Moot.
 She also spent a summer interning for the United Nations Environment Programme in Washington, D.C.
 Prior to studying law, Kelsey studied Environmental Policy, Political Science and English at the University of Toronto.